MrDavidYu/TF_Variational_Autoencoder/README.md

 # TF_Variational_Autoencoder
 #### _Variational autoencoder for compressing/reconstructing RGB inputs (CelebA) in TensorFlow with high compression_

 N.B.
 This project is mostly a clone of my previous project https://github.com/MrDavidYu/TF_Convolutional_Autoencoder and so will be very sparce in its documentation.
+Please reference the link for more detail.

 The following changes are made to this project on top of a Convolutional Autoencoder:
 1. The following mean and stddev layers are added to the bottleneck layer: